 Inventory Value and Cash Flow

 When inventory increases, it indicates that a company has spent money on raw materials.
 If cash were used in the purchase of that inventory, the increase would be deducted from net sales.
 On the flip side, if there were a decrease in inventory, that would be added to net sales.
 If the inventory was purchased on credit instead of cash, the balance sheet would reflect an increase in accounts payable, and that year-over-year increase would be added to net sales.

 Investing Activities and Cash Flow

 Investing activities account for the income of a company’s investments.
-More specifically, these
+More specifically,

-activities may include an asset purchase or sale, interest from loans or payments related to mergers and
+activities may include an asset purchase or sale, interest from loans or payments related to

 Cash changes from making investments are considered use items, because cash is used on expenditures such as property, equipment or short-term assets.
 But when an asset is divested, that transaction is considered a source and is listed in cash from investing activities.

 Cash From Financing Activities